 For more information, please see:

 Feeding: Dry food should be "free fed" which means that the food is continually available.
-Our kittens are fed Iams Kitten (purple bag) and Iam's Hairball( orange bag)- an equal mix of both.
-We have used this brand for many years and have had very good results with it.
+Our kittens are fed Royal Canine Kitten when they are small kittens.
+Then they are transitioned to Iams Kitten (purple bag) and Iam's Hairball( orange bag)- an equal mix of both.
+We have used this brand for many years and have had very good results with it and our vet recommends it.
 Fancy Feast canned food is also given twice a day during morning and evening .
 Kittens and cats will thrive as long as they are fed a well-balanced food.
 If you decide to switch foods, please so do gradually.
 Do not give milk to your kitten because it is likely to cause diarrhea.
 Fresh water should be available at all times.
 If you add goodies from the table, the diet will no longer be balanced and may also cause diarrhea.

 Immunizations: The combination distemper vaccine - Feline Viral Rhinotracheitis (FVR), Caliciviral Disease (FCV) and Feline Panleukopenia (FP) - is given at eight weeks of age or older, at about 11 weeks and 15 weeks, again at one year later, and every three years after that.
 We use Merial PureVax Feline 3, a non-aluminum containing, Modified Live Vaccine.
 We strongly recommend against vaccinating for Feline Leukemia (FeLV) and FIP (Feline Infectious Peritonitis).
 Recent work at U.C.
 Davis (Peterson) suggests that the vaccine is not effective and may have injection site complications.